EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ### Authentication and Authorization

 By default access to data is open and unrestricted according to the EU Open Data Directive High-Value Datasets definition (HVD).
 However in some cases it might be necessary to restrict access to some products.
 In this case, the FEMDI API Gateway can be leveraged.

+Access to ingest API will be restricted by SLA for aprooved sources and IP whitelisting will be applied as a first meassure.

 ### Auditing and Logging